coolapso/terraform-aws-cloudfront-and-edge/README.md

-# Terraform AWS Cloudfront fpr s3
+# Terraform AWS Cloudfront for s3

 Fully written and tested using [OpenTofu](https://github.com/opentofu/opentofu)

 Simple AWS Cloudfront to serve static websites from S3.

+## Key features

-This module provides lambda@edge function if you want to serve content in subfolders without needing to provide the index.html, for example: `https://foo.bar/somepage/`
+* lambda@edge function if you want to serve content in subfolders without needing to provide the index.html, for example: `https://foo.bar/somepage/`
+* Custom error reponses

 ## TODO: